Lasst uns erfreuen (ACGK)

-All creatures of our God and King
+All creatures of our God and king

 Seven verse arrangement of All Creatures of our God and King, an adaptation of Canticle of the Sun by St. Francis of Assissi (1225).
-Very few hymnals use the same text used in any other hymnal, yet these dialectic differences has done little to dampen the affection worshippers feel for St. Francis' hymn and sensibility.
+Very few hymnals use the same text as any other hymnal, yet these dialectic differences has done little to dampen the affection worshippers feel for St. Francis' hymn and sensibility.
 The tune was the setting for the Easter hymn, Lasst uns erfreuen herzlich sehr, an anonymous tune which first appeared in the Jesuit hymnal Ausserlesene Catholische Geistliche Kirchengesänge (Cologne, 1623, ed.
 Friedrich Spee, which quotes antecedents).

 $35.00